xmmedia/starter_symfony_4/README.md

 8. Run `yarn && yarn upgrade` locally.
 9. Find and make changes near `@todo-symfony` comments throughout the site.
 10. Delete starter files: `README.md` (or update) and `TEMPLATES.md`.
-11. Run `composer test` – will install PHPUnit & run PHP tests
+11. *Optional:* Run `composer test` – will install PHPUnit & run PHP tests
 12. Create new favicons: [realfavicongenerator.net](https://realfavicongenerator.net)
-13. Copy or recreate the templates in Postmark & update the template IDs (see `@todo-symfony`).
+13. Copy (use "Push to another server") or recreate the templates in Postmark.
+The templates are referenced by the aliases.
-14. Run `bin/console app:graphql:dump-schema username` to update the GraphQL schema file where `username` is the email of an admin user.
+14. *Optional:* Run `bin/console app:graphql:dump-schema <username>` to update the GraphQL schema file where `username` is the email of an admin user.

 **Dev site can be accessed at https://[domain]/**